Under what condition are financial institutions required to trace the source of funds belonging to foreign persons or institutions?

 Prepare for the Money Laundering Test.
 Study with flashcards and multiple-choice questions, each question includes hints and explanations.
 Get ready for your exam!

-Financial institutions are required to trace the source of funds belonging to foreign persons or institutions primarily when a primary money laundering concern has been identified.
-This requirement reflects the heightened level of scrutiny and due diligence that financial institutions must conduct to prevent the facilitation of money laundering activities.
+Financial institutions are required to trace the source of funds belonging to foreign persons or institutions when a primary money laundering concern has been identified.
+This condition reflects a significant risk associated with illicit activities, prompting heightened scrutiny into the origins of the funds involved in transactions.

 Subscribe